JA Solar review

 Jin Baofeng got his start in solar in 1996, producing monosilicon with three small crucibles.
 Nine years later he created JA Solar which soon made him a billionaire.

-In 2017 the company began the mass production of double glass panels which have a glass sheet on the front and back with solar cells sandwiched inside.
+In 2017 the company began the mass production of bifacial panels with a glass sheet on the front and back and solar cells sandwiched inside.

 The company strategy is referred to as "One body, two wings" and it probably sounds better in Chinese.
 The body refers to the production of silicon and solar panels, while the wings refer to the production of other products required by solar farms and their construction and commissioning.